Rhea

 [Untitled] for Tilly

-This piece is composed from recordings generated through a willow tree’s signals translated across eight digital instruments.
-Using this material, Rhea Beckett builds an original score reflecting on movement, water, and the story of Tilly’s 1853 escape, shaping these sounds into a meditation on freedom and survival.
+Composed from recordings generated through a willow tree’s signals and translated across eight digital instruments, these materials build an original score reflecting on movement, water, and the story of Tilly’s 1853 escape, shaping these sounds into a meditation on freedom and survival.

 “The hills fill my heart with the sound of music.
 My heart wants to sing every song it hears”